 1 Dates and SkatesCharlotteSee on map

 It takes a lot to be lured out into the chilly temperatures, but Holiday on Ice in Charlotte makes putting on your mittens totally worth it.
 Each holiday season, Ceremonial Plaza at the NASCAR Hall of Fame transforms into a 7,000-square-foot ice rink.
 Beginning Nov.
-16, 2018, the rink welcomes you to practice your axels and sip hot chocolate with a view of the Uptown skyline.
-The venue is hosting a number of special events, including skate sessions with the Charlotte Checkers hockey team and photo ops with Santa.
-Bring your sweetie to the “Ultimate Date Night,” or pack a tiara with your child for the “Princess Party.”
+15, 2019, the rink welcomes you to practice your axels and sip hot chocolate with a view of the Uptown skyline.
 Skate passes are good for the entire day, as the rink accepts same-day re-entry.

 3 Ice Slides and the Electric Slide

 3 Ice Slides and the Electric SlideGreensboroSee on map